Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Bounding the cohomology of Nichols algebras

 \end{lem}

-\begin{proof} By definition, every Hurwitz word $w = (g_1, \dots, g_{q})$ in $R_{q_1, \dots, q_m}^{(G)}$ has full monodromy group $G$.
+\begin{proof} By definition, every Hurwitz word $w = (g_1, \dots, g_{q})$ in $R_{q_1, \dots, q_m}^{(H)}$ has full monodromy group $H$.
 Note that each element of $c_i$ has a common order $d_i$, and define

-Then, if $w \in R_{q_1, \dots, q_m}^{(G)}$, and $q_i>b_i$, there is some element $h \in c_i$ which appears at least $d_i+1$ times in the word $w$.
+Then, if $w \in R_{q_1, \dots, q_m}^{(H)}$, and $q_i>b_i$, there is some element $h \in c_i$ which appears at least $d_i+1$ times in the word $w$.

-Following the argument of Proposition 3.4 of \cite{evw} or the appendix to \cite{fried-volklein}, one can use the braid action to move $h^d$ to the end of the word $w$.
-It is still the case that the remainder of the word generates $H$, so one may use braid moves to conjugate $h^d$ to $g^d$ for any $g \in c_i$.
+Following the argument of Proposition 3.4 of \cite{evw} or the appendix to \cite{fried-volklein}, one can use the braid action to move $h^d$ to the end of the word $w$, in such a way that the remainder of the word still generates $H$.
+Then one may use braid moves to conjugate $h^d$ to $g^d$ for any $g \in c_i$.
 So we can write

 That is: right multiplication by $g$ is a surjection.

 Therefore, if $q_i>b_i$, and $g \in c_i$, we have a sequence of surjections